arguiot/EyeJS/README.md

 ## Getting Started

-To use EyeJS, you'll need to download EyeJS via NPM, and create a `__test__` folder in your project folder, and add tests files in it.
+To use EyeJS, you'll need to download EyeJS via NPM, and create a `__test__` folder in your project folder, and put tests files in it.
 (NPM might require `sudo` on Mac).
 ```bash
 $ npm install -g eye.js
 ```